 Executive Office for Administration and Finance

-Effective Date: October 28, 2008
+Effective Date: October 1, 2013

 Purpose and Scope

-The purpose of this Administrative Bulletin is to provide interim guidance on the uniform guidelines and procedures to ensure that all state agencies comply with state law governing federal grants, G.L. c.29, 6B.
+The purpose of this Administrative Bulletin is to provide guidance on the uniform guidelines and procedures that all state agencies shall follow to seek and administer federal grants to comply with state law governing federal grants, M.G.L. c.29, 6B.

 Reapplication or Renewal Application – Documents which a state agency prepares to secure continued participation in a federal grant program for which the original term is expiring.

 Formula Grant – Federal funding for which the allocation methodology is strictly determined in federal statute or regulation, and for which a state agency prepares a single application and receives subsequent years' allocations without reapplication.

-Notification of Intent to Apply for a Federal Grant
+Notification of Application for a Federal Grant

 (a) federal grants to institutions of higher education, including research grants;